Finally, Iceland!

 25-Jul-2025 • Reykjavik Iceland

 After a week in Berlin, we flew to Reykjavik via Iceland Air.
-This was country #118 for both Marc and I and we were very excited to make the trip.
-It had been years afterall since we began thinking of going.
-It was the cost of the trip which discouraged us from going years earlier.
+This was country #118 for both Marc and I and we were very excited to visit.
+For many years, the cost of the trip discouraged us from going.
 We weren't sure we wanted to spend so much money for just a few days stay.
-Anyway, after staying there nearly a week we found out that Iceland most certainly was pricey, very, very pricey.
+Anyway, we did bite the bullet and we had a memorable trip.
+After staying there for five days, we found out that Iceland most certainly was pricey, very, very pricey.

 Of course, I had to have my picture taken upon our arrival in Reykjavik Airport.
 I just love this photo!